 - Take a jaw-dropping helicopter flight over Godwin or Bear Glacier (and depending on the weather, possibly touch down and walk around!)

-- Play musher for a day by going dog sledding, meeting a real Iditarod musher, and touring a kennel
+- Play musher for a day by going dog sledding, meeting a real-life Iditarod musher, and touring a dog kennel!

 - Go river rafting down the Resurrection River with Kenai Backcountry Adventures